anisbet/watcher/README.md

 # Instructions for running
 A watcher.sh job can be set up as follows.
 1) Create a '/foo/bar/watcher' directory.
 If you forget, watcher will create one automatically.
-2) Set the directory and file types to watch for: --dir='/foo/bar/*.txt'
-3) Set watcher command to run: echo run >> /foo/bar/watcher/watcher.cmd
+2) Add 'run' command to watcher.cmd.
-4) Run watcher.sh with nohup or cron or what-have-you.
+3) Run watcher.sh with command line, nohup, cron or what-have-you.
-5) Stop watcher.sh with: echo stop >> /foo/bar/watcher/watcher.cmd
+4) To stop watcher add 'stop' to the watcher.cmd file.

 **NOTE: The stop command in a given watcher.cmd file prevents everyone from running that instance of watcher.**

+## Example
+To watch for '*.txt' files in directory '/foo/bar':
+`$ mkdir -p /foo/bar/watcher`
+`$ echo run >> /foo/bar/watcher/watcher.cmd`
+`$ nohup ./watcher.sh --dir=/foo/bar/*.txt --app=/app/path/app.sh`
+...
+When you want the watcher to stop:
+`$ echo stop >> /foo/bar/watcher/watcher.cmd`

 ## Commands
 Possible commands are: